Applications will be reviewed on a rolling basis.

 LCCR provides a competitive salary, based on experience, and generous benefits, including medical, dental, and vision insurance.

 If you are ready to join a highly-motivated, hard-working and caring team working together alongside courageous clients to make a more just and equal world for all, we invite you to apply!
-Applications are due June 18, 2019 and will be reviewed on a rolling basis.
+Applications will be reviewed on a rolling basis.
 Submit a cover letter, resume, and list of three references by email to firstname.lastname@example.org (Subject Line: “Chief Operating Officer”).

 In your cover letter, please respond to the following question, or we may choose not to consider your application: